-Kurento as a project spans across a multitude of different technologies and languages, each of them with their sets of conventions and best practices.
-This document aims to summarize all release procedures that apply to each one of the modules that compose the Kurento project.
-The main form of categorization is by technology type: C/C++ based modules, Java modules, JavaScript modules, and others.
+This document aims to summarize all release procedures that apply to each one of the modules the Kurento project is composed of.
+The main form of categorization is by technology type: C/C++ based modules, Java modules, Java modules, and others.

-30.2 General considerations
+31.2 General considerations